amcq-expeed/OPNXT/docs/generated/PRJ-2025-0001/TestPlan.md

+---
 # Test Plan

-**Project Name:** Online Bookstore Mimicking Amazon
+**Project Name:** PRD Automation Application
 **Version:** 1.0
-**Date:** 2023-10-05
+**Date:** 2023-10-04
-**Author:** AI SDLC Documentation Expert
+**Author:** AI Documentation Expert
 **Approval:** Pending

 ## 1. Test Objectives
-To validate that the online bookstore meets all functional and non-functional requirements as specified in the SRS.
+To ensure the application meets all functional and non-functional requirements as specified in the SRS.

 ## 2. In/Out of Scope
-- **In Scope:** Functional testing, performance testing, security testing.
+### 2.1 In Scope
-- **Out of Scope:** Usability testing.
+- Functional testing of PRD creation features.
+- Performance testing for response times.

+### 2.2 Out of Scope
+- Testing of third-party integrations not specified in the requirements.

 ## 3. Test Types
-- **Unit Testing:** Validate individual components.
-- **Integration Testing:** Ensure modules work together.
-- **End-to-End Testing:** Validate the complete user journey.
-- **Performance Testing:** Assess load times and user capacity.
-- **Security Testing:** Validate data protection measures.

-## 4. Entry/Exit Criteria
-- **Entry Criteria:** All components must be developed and integrated.
-- **Exit Criteria:** All test cases must pass with acceptable performance metrics.
+- Unit Testing
+- Integration Testing
+- End-to-End Testing
+- Performance Testing
+- Security Testing

-## 5. Environments
+## 4. Environments
-- Development Environment for initial testing.
+- Development Environment
-- Staging Environment for pre-production testing.
+- Staging Environment
-- Production Environment for live testing.
+- Production Environment

-## 6. Roles
+## 5. Roles
-- Test Manager: Oversees testing activities.
+- Test Manager
-- Test Engineers: Execute test cases and report defects.
+- Test Engineers
+- Developers

-## 7. Schedule
+## 6. Schedule
-Testing will commence after development completion and will last for 4 weeks.
+- Testing phases will align with development sprints.

-## 8. Metrics
+## 7. Metrics
-- Number of test cases executed.
-- Number of defects found.
-- Performance metrics (load times, user capacity).
+- Defect density
+- Test coverage

-## 9. Risks
+## 8. Risks
-- Potential delays in development may impact testing timelines.
+- Potential delays in testing due to unforeseen issues.

+## 9. Entry/Exit Criteria
+### 9.1 Entry Criteria
+- All features must be implemented and ready for testing.

+### 9.2 Exit Criteria
+- All critical defects must be resolved before release.

 ---

-**Assumptions & Open Questions:**
-- Further clarification on specific testing tools and frameworks is needed.
+**Assumptions & Open Questions**: This document assumes that the primary users are Project Managers and that the application will adhere to industry standards.
+Open questions include specific integrations and notification preferences.